1.b) Philosophy of a different theory of evolution of life

 The validation of the purely scientific aspects of the theory would have enormous consequences for the development of Biology and Genetics by providing these sciences with a coherently theoretical base, especially for the advances already made.

 This would also give off major consequences for other branches of knowledge such as psychology and history.
 Some of these consequences are in title VIII.
-There is a double purpose of this title; on one hand, the mentioned exposition of the consequences of the Global Theory of the Conditional Evolution of Life, and on the other, to help its acceptance as much as it allows a better understanding of the social reality in which we live and of its historic evolution.
+There is a double purpose of this title; on one hand, the mentioned exposition of the consequences of the Conditional Evolution, and on the other, to help its acceptance as much as it allows a better understanding of the social reality in which we live and of its historic evolution.

 It is curious that one can talk of a scientific globalization process in the twenty-first century.